Yani842/Violet/README.md

 # Violet
-Game engine build on c++, SDL2 and OpenGL. this project will contain 2d sprite managment and networking.
+Game engine build on SDL2 and OpenGL4.6.\n this game engine will contain easy object managment and rendering and also networking.